How to test a Speaker with a Multimeter

 Note: Don’t twist the wires together tightly.
 Why?
 You might experience separating the wires later, which leads to damage.

 Turn on the digital multimeter and set the dial to the Ohms function.
 (People often use this option in testing resistance, and we’ll use this now to check the speaker ohms.)
 Make sure the test meter is in working before you test the speakers.
 Touch the red and black probes to one another.

-Keep in mind: The multimeter should read zero Ohms that means the test meter has no defects.
+Keep in mind that the multimeter should read zero ohms, which means the test meter has no defects.
 But if you see another reading, there’s an issue with your multimeter.
 So it would be best if you bought a new multimeter before proceeding to the next step.